communitiesuk/ukraine-sponsor-resettlement/README.md

 ## Infrastructure

-This application is running on Amazon Web Services (https://aws.amazon.com/console/).
+This application is running on Amazon Web Services (https://aws.amazon.com/console/) via ECS on Fargate.